Phlebotomy – Entry Level

 Is It Right for You?

-The Phlebotomy course is a two term, intensive training with a curriculum that includes training and education in the skills, knowledge, and abilities that have been identified as critical for career entry-level positions as a phlebotomist in a health clinic or medical center.
+The phlebotomy course is a two term, intensive course that includes training in the skills, knowledge, and abilities critical for a career as a phlebotomist in a health clinic or medical center.
 Listed below are prerequisites and requirements that students should carefully consider before applying.

 - If you are not a PCC student, you must create an account to get a "G" number (identifying number) along with getting a PCC email account.
 To do this, go to non-credit-registration and choose the "Create an Account tab."

-*Students who are invited to interview, and are tentatively selected for the course, MUST complete and submit a background check within 7 days after the interview to receive final approval and acceptance into the course.
-Instructions to obtain a background check will be provided to selected applicants.
-(Approximate cost to student is $55)
+*Following the interview process, tentatively accepted students will be notified.
+After notification, you must complete and submit a background check within 7 days to receive final approval and admission into the course.
+Instructions for how to obtain a background check will be provided.
+Approximate cost to student is $68.